 The Chase Freedom is a no annual fee card.
 I love that!
 Having a no annual fee rewards card is sweet because you can keep it forever, creating positive credit history with no worries.
-It also comes with 0% apr for 15 months on purchases and balance transfers.

 I like all the travel benefits the Sapphire Preferred offers, but the Chase Freedom is a no annual fee rewards card, so this category is a toughy.

 The Chase Freedom earns cash back in the form of statement credits or direct deposit.
 You can also redeem your points for gift cards or for travel through its online portal.
 10,000 points = $100 in travel or $100 in gift cards.

 The Chase Sapphire Preferred earns Ultimate Rewards, which can be used for cash/statement credits, gift cards, or to book travel through its Ultimate Rewards website, where you also receive a 20% discount.
 But the real value of Ultimate Rewards points is in transferring them out to one of their 11 travel partners.

 I have used my Ultimate Rewards points for domestic flights by transferring them out to British Airways.
 You can fly American Airlines with British Airways Avios since they are both in the One World Alliance.
 Here’s how you can book AA flights with Avios miles.

 You can also transfer Ultimate Rewards points out to Southwest Airlines or United for domestic airfare.